 Its strength includes deep A&D-specific functionality such as contract flow-down clauses, govt audit support, and supplier progress payments.
 Its strength also contains deep integration with Microsoft projects and operational WBS capabilities along with hybrid manufacturing capabilities that might be critical for A&D manufacturers.
 Finally, its strength includes complex feature sets applicable to global A&D organizations, such as territory planning and global allocation of resources.

 Its weaknesses include its narrow focus on hybrid manufacturing which might be an issue for companies with diversified business models such as manufacturing and distribution.
 Its weakness also consists of the weak community and availability of talent.
 The talent base is typically stronger than other mainstream ERP systems such as SAP S/4 HANA or Oracle Cloud ERP.
 Finally, its design is not from the perspective of a CFO, and it might struggle with global companies that might prefer financial control over operational capabilities.
-Considering the pros and cons, it’s still a very strong solution for large A&D companies and lands at #1 on our list of the top aerospace and defense ERP systems.
+Recent updates?
+Infor has recently acquired Lighthouse and Infor LN is the first system that is likely to be integrated with it.
+And because of this reason, Infor LN is likely to get much richer functionality for this vertical, and because of this, it still maintains the rank of #1 on our list of the top aerospace and defense ERP systems.